tdspora/syngen/README.md

 The training and inference processes are separated with two cli entry points.
 The training one receives paths to the original table, metadata json file or table name and used hyperparameters.<br>

-To start training with the sensible defaults run:
+To start training with defaults parameters run:

 `train --source PATH_TO_ORIGINAL_CSV --table_name TABLE_NAME`

 This will train a model and save the model artifacts to disk.

-To generate data simply call:
+To generate with defaults parameters data simply call:

 `infer --table_name TABLE_NAME`